kqian23/HR-Analytics-Predicting-Job-Change/Kun_HR_Analytics.md

 Most people are not enrolled in a university right now.
 People who enrolled in full time course are likely to look for job change.
-It makes sense as most people enroll in universities to either get their first job or seek for career switch.\
+It makes sense as most people enroll in universities to either get their first job or seek for career switch.<br/>

 ``` r